 Sat Nam Fest: Finally, can you share any advice about bringing more mindfulness or heart to preparing and eating meals?

 Shivanter: Preparing your own meals can be the most reverent meditation that you can do, buy from local growers, I really enjoy having high vibe music playing, mantras are perfect for chopping.
 Step into the realization that you are nourishing your temple – this gift from God – that provides us with the container to be in the world . . .serving not only ourselves, but the entire planet, recognizing the choices that we make and the impact those choices have, to all living beings.

 Sat Nam Fest always takes great pride in the way the community comes together to share meals.
 We offer infinite gratitude and respect to Shivanter and his team for the way they gracefully hold space for nourishing and conscious mealtime experience.
 Enjoy every bite of food at Sat Nam Fest with the knowledge of the pure love that goes into every step of its preparation and service.
-To read more about food ticket options and our organic juicing add-on, click here.
+To read more about food ticket options , click here.